 The African National Congress, the opposition liberation party, won the general election in 1994, ending apartheid and regulated segregation.
 Until 1994, South African government was only interested in urban electrification.
 The newly elected government built a grid to electrify rural populations in order to end segregationist techniques in 1994 (Niez, 2010).
 The government has created policy and programs such as the Black Economic Empowerment (BEE) to end segregation as well.
 This program allows previously disadvantaged groups to access economic benefits such as employment preference and skill development.
 It allows previously disadvantaged groups easier access to conduct business in energy sectors.

 The Transparency International Corruption Perceptions index gives the Republic of South Africa an index of 4.3 in 2012.
 This ties South Africa with Brazil and Macedonia at a moderate number of 69 of 176 countries for the corruption index.
 This makes corruption a considerable factor when analyzing government, politics, economics and energy.
 There are two forms of prominent corruption in South Africa.
-The first is bribery, which is associated with professional relationships and interconnected business interests among political representatives and private businesses.
+The first is bribery, which is associated with professional relationships and interconnected business interests among political representatives and private entrepreneurs.
 This could be abused by outside energy importers that are not a part of Eskom.
 Secondly, the BEE program is often abused by companies who hire those individuals who benefit from the program as corporate board members without stockholder voting power.
 The employment of an individual who qualifies for the BEE program enables the company to qualify for governmental contracts in terms of reduced taxation or other regulation as per BEE.

 The population of South Africa is 48.6 million people (CIA, July, 2012 est.).
 Seventy-five percent of the population has access to electricity (Niez, 2010).
 Half of the population lives under the poverty line (CIA, 2000 est.) The youth of South Africa compose the majority of the population in the nation (Figure 1).
 This population is increasingly dependent on electrification and globalized education, especially as it becomes more accessible for disadvantaged citizens.
 Nearly 80% of the population in the country is of African descent, while only 10% are of Anglo-European descent.
 Asian, Middle Eastern and other ethnicities make up the remaining 10% of the population.